 To diagnose hidradenitis suppurativa (HS), a doctor will look at the physical appearance and location of painful bumps under your skin.

-Hidradenitis suppurativa (HS) is a chronic skin condition that causes painful bumps under the skin in areas where skin rubs together.
-It has characteristics that set it apart from other skin conditions.
+Hidradenitis suppurativa (HS) is a chronic skin condition that causes painful bumps under the skin in areas where the skin rubs together.
+While a few skin conditions can appear similar to HS, it has certain characteristics that can help set it apart.

 To diagnose HS, a doctor, often a dermatologist, will examine the location and appearance of your bumps and abscesses.

-If one of the sores is leaking fluid, the doctor may swab it and take a sample to check for infection.
+If one of the sores is leaking fluid, a doctor may swab it and take a sample to check for infection.
 However, this is not necessary to diagnose HS.

-Read on to learn more about diagnosing HD and when to contact a doctor for help.
+Read on to learn more about diagnosing HD and when to speak with a doctor.

-To diagnose hidradenitis suppurativa, the doctor will request your health history and ask about the location of any breakouts.
-The placement of bumps on your body is an indicator of HS.
+To diagnose hidradenitis suppurativa, a doctor will request your health history and ask about the location of any breakouts.
+The placement of bumps on your body is typically an indicator of HS.

 They will examine any bumps or abscesses you currently have.
 HS has some physical traits that set it apart from boils, acne, or other similar-looking conditions.

-The doctor looks for several characteristics before making a diagnosis of HS.
+A doctor will look for several characteristics before making a diagnosis of HS.
 These may include:

-If one of your bumps is leaking fluid, the doctor may take a sample on a swab to test for infection.
-This is not a test for HS itself.
-There’s currently no lab test to determine the presence of the condition.
+If one of your bumps leaks fluid, a doctor may take a sample on a swab to test for infection.
+This is not a test for HS itself; there is currently

-A few skin conditions can appear similar to HS.
-A trained doctor, like a dermatologist, knows how to tell the difference.
+A few skin conditions can appear similar to HS, this includes:

 Infection

-HS often begins with one or two nodules or bumps under the skin, which can resemble a skin infection.
+HS often begins with 1 or 2 nodules or bumps under the skin, which can resemble a skin infection.

 Acne

 Acne and HS can bear a close resemblance.
 Both begin when hair follicles become blocked by oil, keratin, dead skin cells, and bacteria.
-But HS occurs any place with sweat glands, while acne can occur anywhere on the body.
+However, HS occurs in any place with sweat glands, while acne can occur anywhere on the body.

 Unlike in most cases of acne, HS creates ropy tunnels under the skin between nodules called sinus tracts.
 These channels connect lesions and can scar over time,